gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 You can find more details `here <customization-guide.html#id18>`_.

-Digital Invoice Edit Line Item Screen
+Digital Invoice Edit Article Screen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The new edit line item screen uses the global UI customization options and is presented as a bottom sheet on phones and
+The new edit article screen uses the global UI customization options and is presented as a bottom sheet on phones and
 as a dialog on tablets.
 You can discard the old screen specific customizations.

-`Here <customization-guide.html#digital-invoice-edit-line-item-screen>`_ you can find the detailed description on how to customize this screen.
+`Here <customization-guide.html#digital-invoice-edit-article-screen>`_ you can find the detailed description on how to customize this screen.

 Breaking Changes
 ++++++++++++++++

-We removed the ability to deselect the line item from this screen.
+We removed the ability to deselect the article from this screen.

 New Features
 ++++++++++++

-Easier currency and amount input when editing a line item.
+Easier currency and amount input when editing an article.